-NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 February 2019, Revised May 2019
+NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 February 2019

-I thank Ashish Arora, Pierre Azoulay, Wes Cohen, Shane Greenstein, Deepak Hegde, Jeff Kuhn, Hong Luo, Fabian Waldinger, and Martin Watzinger, audiences at Duke Fuqua, ETH Zurich, Florida State University, Harvard Business School, NYU Stern, University of Luxembourg, the NBER Productivity Lunch, and the LSE Conference on the Economics of Innovation, and three anonymous referees for helpful comments.
+I thank Ashish Arora, Pierre Azoulay, Wes Cohen, Alberto Galasso, Shane Greenstein, Deepak Hegde, Jeff Kuhn, Hong Luo, Fabian Waldinger, Martin Watzinger; audiences at Duke Fuqua, ETH Zurich, Florida State University, Harvard Business School, NYU Stern, and the University of Luxembourg, and participants at the NBER Productivity Lunch, the 2018 LSE Conference on the Economics of Innovation, the 2019 Searle Center Conference on Innovation Economics, and the 2019 NBER Summer Institute (Innovation) for helpful comments.
 I am grateful to Alessandro Iaria, Carlo Schwarz, and Fabian Waldinger for sharing code from Iaria et al. (2018), and to Jeff Kuhn for discussing the mechanics of semantic analysis.
 I also thank Hayley Pallan, Greg Saldutte, and Senan Hogan-Hennessy for outstanding research assistance, and the Harvard Business School Division of Research and Faculty Development and NBER Innovation Policy grant (2016) for financial support.
 All errors are my own.
 The views expressed herein are those of the author and do not necessarily reflect the views of the National Bureau of Economic Research.

 NBER working papers are circulated for discussion and comment purposes.
-They have not been peer-reviewed or been subject to the review by the NBER Board of Directors that accompanies official NBER publications.
+They have not been peerreviewed or been subject to the review by the NBER Board of Directors that accompanies official NBER publications.